MattSharp05/MattSharp05/README.md

 ## 🚀 About Me

 🎓 I am Matthew Sharp, a **Computer Science Student** studying at the University of South Florida!
-I am currently a Technical Lead for the Google Developer's Club and the Had of Technology for HackaBull - Tampa's largest hackathon!
-I have previously worked as a Technical Program Manager for CodePath.org!
+🎓 I am currently a Technical Lead for the Google Developer's Club!
+🎓 I am also the Head of Technology for HackaBull - Tampa's largest hackathon!
+🎓 I have previously worked as a Technical Program Manager for CodePath.org!

-📚 Outside the tech world, I enjoy reading, going to the gym, going to the beach, and spending time with my firends!
+📚 Outside the tech world, I enjoy reading, going to the gym, going to the beach, and spending time with my friends!

 ## 🛠️ Skills